David Siegel (executive)

-David Siegel (/ˈsiːgəl/ SEE-gəl) is currently Chief Executive Officer (CEO) of Meetup.
+David Siegel (/ˈsiːgəl/ SEE-gəl) is currently chief executive officer (CEO) of Meetup.
 Formerly, he was the CEO of Investopedia.

 Siegel became a director at DoubleClick at age 25 and its chief executive officer at 30.
 He served as the President of SeekingAlpha and a Senior Vice President for 1-800 Flowers.
-Siegel earned both a Bachelor of Arts in Philosophy, Politics and Economics and an Master of Business Administration (MBA) in Finance and Marketing from the University of Pennsylvania.
+Siegel earned both a Bachelor of Arts in Philosophy, Politics and Economics and a Master of Business Administration (MBA) in Finance and Marketing from the University of Pennsylvania.